-The 404 error in WooCommerce can occur due to various reasons, but the most common cause is a corrupt .htaccess
+The 404 error in WooCommerce can occur due to various reasons, but the most common cause is a corrupt .htaccess file.
+Fortunately, there’s a straightforward fix for this issue:

 If you can still log in to the WordPress backend: